The Profit (TV series): Controversies

 Will Yakowicz of Inc. described the show as embodying "the American faith in second chances and reinvention" in a 2018 article discussing the aftermaths of Lemonis's investments.
 Yakowicz, however, argued that the most successful businesses had already been in a healthy financial condition.
 Mr. Green Tea (from season one), for example, made $1.2 million in revenue the year before Lemonis invested in it.
 Other businessowners interviewed by Yakowicz alleged that Lemonis acted "more like a callous private equity investor than a small-business savior" and accused him of exploiting them for entertainment purposes.
 Inc. obtained a copy of the show's contract, which included the use of hidden cameras and warnings that the production company may "portray [a] company" that appears on the show "in a false light."

 Multiple businessowners also filed lawsuits against Lemonis and the production company.
 These included Michael and Kathleen Ference, the owners of Big Fat Greek Gyro from season two.
 The Ferences alleged Lemonis never paid them the promised $350,000 in exchange for 55% of the business.
 During the episode, the restaurant was renamed to The Simple Greek.
 The Simple Greek, however, operated as a separate company controlled by Lemonis with no involvement from the Ferences.
 In a statement to Courthouse News Service, Lemonis described The Simple Greek as "a brand new concept that I created" and added that "I don't just create a concept and then just hand it over to people for doing nothing."

 Nicholas Goureau and Stephanie Menkin, the owners of Courage.B (also from season two), filed a separate lawsuit against Lemonis.
 The pair alleged that Lemonis defrauded them and saddled their company with debt.
 Courage.B was folded into another company controlled exclusively by Lemonis.
 Over fifty businesses later joined Goureau and Menkin's lawsuit.
 Lemonis described the suit as "a grand shake down from people who are not entitled to anything."

 Dean and Keith Layden, the owners of Precise Graphix (featured in episode 7 of season 3) sued Lemonis, Camping World, and the production company with a fraud claim after their company went into bankruptcy.
 The business sued for $30 million.
-In July of 2023, an arbitrator found for the defendants.
+In July 2023, an arbitrator found for the defendants.
 The arbitrator found the claims baseless, and awarded over $7 million in costs to the defendant.

 Fans of the show also purportedly harassed businessowners who did not do a deal with Lemonis on social media.
 This harassment led to death threats in some instances.